Michael Lerner (rabbi): Television appearances

-Lerner has been a guest on Larry King Live several times.
-On March 5, 2006, he discussed his book The Left Hand of God on C-SPAN.
+Lerner was a guest on Larry King Live several times.
+On March 5, 2006, he discussed his book, The Left Hand of God, on C-SPAN.
 Lerner was part of a panel of religious leaders on Meet the Press with Tim Russert on April 16, 2006.
-He was interviewed on Jewish reactions to the Christian Zionist movement of Rev. Hagee on the Bill Moyers PBS show on October 7, 2007.
+He was interviewed on Jewish reactions to the Christian Zionist movement of right-wing evangelical pastor John Hagee on the Bill Moyers PBS show on October 7, 2007.